turing-tech/MaterialScrollBar/README.md

 ```
 ## Documentation

-Note: All customisation methods (`setAutoHide`, `setBarColour`, etc) return the `materialScrollBar`, so they can be chained together if wanted.
+Note: All customisation methods (`setAutoHide`, `setBarColor`, etc) return the `materialScrollBar`, so they can be chained together if wanted.
 Alternatively, you can just operate on a variable.

 ### How to use